-B. Direct Comparison
+6.2 Direct Comparison

-The results of a direct comparison of MMPs and MLPPs are presented in Table II.
-The values for ISERR and AVGP are presented $\times 100$ for better readability, AVGP is also presented in the conventional way (with 100% as the optimal value) and not as a loss function.
-The results clearly show that the MLPP algorithm outperforms the MMP algorithm (all differences are statistically significant according to the Wilcoxon Signed-Rank Test [Demšar, 2006]).
-Especially on the losses that directly evaluate the ranking performance, the improvement is quite pronounced.
+The results of a direct comparison of MMPs and MLPPs are presented in Table 2.
+The values for IsERR and AvGP are presented $\times 100$ for better readability, AvGP is also presented in the conventional way (with 100% as the optimal value) and not as a loss function.
+The results clearly show that the MLPP algorithm outperforms the MMP algorithm (all differences are statistically significant).
+Especially on the losses that directly evaluate the ranking performance the improvement is quite pronounced.
 On average, MLPPs increase the number of correctly ranked relevant and irrelevant class pairs by almost one pair per example.
-Similarly, the margin between the positive and negative classes is improved by more than half a class.
+Similarly, the margin between the positive and negative classes is increased by more than half a class.
 For the ISERR, the advantage is less pronounced.
 Typically, a perfect classification is more likely to occur on documents that have a small number of labels, whereas on documents with an increasing number of labels the ISERR performance decreases rapidly.
 Thus, ISERR focuses more on the performance on cases where there is not much to rank.
-The AVGP measure yields a similar gain.
+The AvGP measure yields a similar gain.